 The brand new 2016 Avanza isn’t all that new.
 It’s more of a face-lift and an update rather than a full fledged replacement of the previous generation.
-Its no secret that despite being the ugly duckling and the one Toyota that refuses to be cool in any way, the Avanza is still a bestseller and a genuine hit with the families in Bangladesh.
+Its no secret that despite being the ugly duckling and the one Toyota in Dhaka that refuses to be cool in any way, the Avanza is still a bestseller and a genuine hit with the families in Bangladesh.

 In fact, the Avanza is so uncool that it won’t even be marketed as anything cool either: it’s actually being marketed as a fool for families, a handy companion on road trips and a necessity on vacations.
 The ads send a clear message: if you have luggage and kids and diapers and wooden horses and gifts and hired help and aunts and uncles, you’ll need a car to transport them to places, and the Avanza is that car.
 Except its not a car, its an MPV.
 Also, it really can’t do all that.